mimacom/pcfup/README.md

 export OM_TARGET="https://172.18.147.1/"
 export OM_USERNAME="admin"
 export OM_PASSWORD="secretPassword"
-export PIVNET_TOKEN="yourSecretPivnetToken"
 ```

 The credentials of the Operations Manager are the same as you are using for accessing the webinterface.
-The pivnet token you can request in your user profile in the [Pivotal Network](https://network.pivotal.io/)

 ## Quick Start